girija2020/SHELL/README.md

 [2] Running firefox [430]
 [4] Stopped gedit [3213]
 [3] Stopped vim [3211]
-# These are all sorted in alphabetical order.
-# The job number indicates the order in which they were
-# created.

 <tux@linux:~> jobs -r
 [1] Running emacs assign1.txt [221]
 [2] Running firefox [430]